World Happiness Report: 2025 World Happiness Report

+2024 World Happiness Report

+The 2024 World Happiness Report focused on happiness at different stages of life.
+Chapter 3 presents global data on child and adolescent wellbeing, whereas Chapters 4 and 5 focus on older age, covering the links between wellbeing and dementia and a deep dive into the well being of older people in India.

 2023 World Happiness Report

-The 2023 World Happiness Report was a triannual analysis of 2020-2022, heavily influenced by COVID19 and other significant challenges.
+The 2023 World Happiness Report was a triannual analysis of 2020–2022, heavily influenced by COVID-19 and other significant challenges.

-For the 6th consecutive year, Finland was ranked on top, followed by Denmark, Iceland, Israel and the Netherlands.
-In the top-10 rankings Israel jumped 5 places, while Switzerland fell 4 places.
+For the sixth consecutive year, Finland was ranked on top, followed by Denmark, Iceland, Israel and the Netherlands.
+In the top-10 rankings, Israel jumped five places, while Switzerland fell four places.
+Lithuania was the only new country in the top-20.

 2022 World Happiness Report

 The 2022 World Happiness Report included a section looking at possible genetic effects on individual happiness.